devosmitachatterjee2018/DataCleaningTool/README.md

 3. **Addressing reasonable number of data problems which cause erroneous conclusion and failing algorithms** - DataCleaningTool aims to clean data by resolving inconsistencies, smoothing noisy data, dealing with outliers or imputing missing observations using model based imputation method.

+### Target audience ###
+DataCleaningTool should be of interest mainly to readers in the area of data science.

 ## Installation instructions ##

 ### Prerequisites ###